Cultural impact of Gundam: Commercial

+The Gundam franchise had grossed over $5 billion in retail sales by 2000.

 Museums

 Gundam Base Tokyo is a dedicated museum to Gundam.
-Among its major attractions is the Gundam Statue of the RG 1/1 RX-78-2 Gundam Ver.
-GFT[Gundam Front Tokyo].
+Among its major attractions is the Gundam Statue of the RX-0 Unicorn Gundam.
 It features a display collection of over 1000 Gunpla models and the biggest exhibition of Gunpla in the world.
 In 2012, Robots Gone Bad covered the museum and stated that it houses 90% of the kits ever made.
 In 2012, a large topiary Gundam made of ten thousand begonias, zinnias, and star daisies was on display to promote the green movement.

 Gundam statue

 The Gundam statue or "Odaiba Gundam" has been a major icon of the museum since its unveiling.
 First completed in June 2009, it stood for a month before being disassembled, but had attracted over 4.5 million visitors during that time.
 In 2010, it was erected in Shizuoka, and it was shown in pieces in 2011 in order to raise money for the 2011 Tōhoku earthquake and tsunami relief effort.